localstack/docs/content/en/user-guide/tools/lambda-tools/hot-reloading/index.md

 **Delay in code change detection:**
 It can take up to 700ms to detect code changes.
 In the meantime, invocations still execute the former code.
-Hot reloading triggers after 500ms without changes, can take up to 200ms until the change is notified.
+Hot reloading triggers after 500ms without changes, and it can take up to an additional 200ms until the reloaded code is in effect.

 **Runtime restart after each code change:**
 The runtime inside the container is restarted after every code change.
-Therefore, the handler function re-executes any initialization code *outside* after every code change.
+During the runtime restart, the handler function re-executes any initialization code *outside* your handler function.
-However, the container itself does not restart.
+The container itself is not restarted.
 Therefore, filesystem changes persist between code changes for invocations dispatched to the same container.

 **File sharing permissions with Docker Desktop on macOS:**